 There is no pre-registration for any of the sessions.
 Just go to the classroom where the session will be held.
 Once a room is full, new arrivals will be stopped at the door.
 If you are turned away, dash off to your second choice.
 You have eight choices every hour and five hours of presentations throughout the day.

-Sunday lunch will be kosher, pareve (dairy-free), and nut-free, catered by Nava Creative Kosher Cuisine and will include salad, fruit, and dessert.
+Sunday lunch will be kosher, pareve (dairy-free), and nut-free.
 Dairy-free and gluten-free diets can be accommodated.
 All food served meets BCK standards.
-Make your selection when you register.

 No problem.
 Pay what you can.
 Nobody should miss out on LimmudVan just because of money.
 You will find a “Pay what you can” option on the registration form, or phone our Registrar once registration has opened.